 Where do you see your work in ten years time?

 My dream is to set up some kind of wellbeing initiative, either in the UK or Kenya, that provides space for aid workers and change makers to reflect on their personal journeys and how they can transform the way they work and the way they offer support to others.
 Ideally it would have counselling, therapies, training workshops, and wellbeing classes all under one roof.
 I hope to be running workshops that look at stress management and our role in building a new organisational culture, and which explores different healing modalities as well as offering practical tips on working more effectively with colleagues and the people we serve.
 And by then hopefully I will have finally published a book or two!

 Over to you…

 Gemma uses ritual to frame her days, and yoga as a movement practice.
 Do you use ritual or movement to support your work?
-Let us know in the comments.
+Feel free to share in the comments.

 Spread the word!

-We believe taking care of ourselves is the only way to create lasting change, avoid burnout, and have the impact we’re capable of.
+Taking care of ourselves is the only way to create lasting change, avoid burnout, and have the impact we’re capable of.
 So sharing our practices and making replenishing ourselves a normal part of how we think about our work is vital!
-We’d love it if you could use the buttons below to share this post on social media, and raise our Change Making Voices together.
+Feel free use the buttons below to share this post on social media, and raise our Change Making Voices together.
 Thank you!